 - Oppose Iran’s regional aggression and support for terrorism, including any permanent Iranian military presence in Syria.

 - Toughen sanctions against those supporting Iran’s missile program, the Islamic Revolutionary Guard Corps (IRGC) and Hezbollah.

 - Ensure Israel has the means to defend itself against the growing Iranian threat.

 The Iran Nuclear Deal: Expiration Dates & Consequences

 The Iran nuclear deal only imposed temporary restrictions on Tehran’s nuclear quest and has had no moderating effect on its regional aggression.
 In the coming years, most restrictions on Iran’s nuclear program will lift, allowing it to become a nuclear weapons threshold state.
 Download the PDF »

 Iran must not be allowed to acquire nuclear weapons.

-The United States must closely monitor Iranian compliance with the Joint Comprehensive Plan of Action and ensure it is never permitted to acquire nuclear weapons.
+Iran must understand that the United States will never permit it to acquire nuclear weapons.
 A nuclear-armed Iran is an existential threat to Israel and would arm the leading state sponsor of terrorism with the world’s deadliest weapon.

 Iran remains the leading state sponsor of terror.

-According to the U.S. State Department, Iran remains the leading state sponsor of terrorism – financing, arming and training terrorist groups operating around the world, including Hamas, Hezbollah, and the Syrian dictator Bashar al-Assad.
+According to the U.S. State Department, Iran remains the leading state sponsor of terrorism – financing, arming and training terrorist groups operating around the world, including Hamas and Hezbollah.